Hero

 We have a leader now.
 Here in New York, I watched as he grasped The Good Book and promised good work, though I could not hear a word.
 I believe he will do just that.

-Our love has been a gift from God, dearest one.
-In my heart, I never for one moment took it for granted.
-Please know that.
-It is my hope you will freely share the stories of our times together with our surviving children and encourage them to do the same, that our love may be kept alive well beyond our days.
+Our love has been a gift from above, dearest one.
+It is my hope you will freely share the stories of our time together with our surviving children and encourage them to do the same, that we may be kept alive well beyond our days.
+Pray for my soul to emerge from this darkness, in life or death, my dearest one, as I pray for your health and happiness.

 God bless you, Mrs. Aldridge, my love.